-The Gilder’s Yard* is a complex regeneration project for Blackswan Property located on the edge of the Jewellery Quarter in Birmingham.
+The Gilder’s Yard* is a complex regeneration project for Blackswan Development Finance located on the edge of the Jewellery Quarter in Birmingham.
 When complete the scheme will provide 156 residential apartments plus commercial units fronting onto Great Hampton Street.

 The site, which falls within the JQ conservation area, has an interesting history and currently contains a number of redundant industrial workshops including the Grade II* listed Ashford & Sons building.